whocov/trend_analysis_public/README.md

 cases/tests over the last 7 weeks and were not included in further analyses:<br>Grenada, Montserrat, Saint Kitts and Nevis, Saint Pierre and Miquelon <br>

+**Notes of geographic units**:

+  - a dispute exists between the Governments of Argentina and the United Kingdom of Great Britain and Northern Ireland concerning sovereignty over the Falkland Islands (Malvinas)

+  - data for Bonaire, Sint Eustatius and Saba have been disaggregated and displayed at the subnational level.

 ### Infection levels as % of historical incidence peak